Get

 American Shorthairs have what many cat lovers consider to be a perfect personality.
 They’re affectionate yet not in your face and sociable yet happy to amuse themselves at home while you’re out of the house.
 These clever cats love to spend time interacting with their families and often enjoy learning tricks, going for walks on a harness, and playing.

-These cats are adaptable and easy-going and can easily enjoy life in a busy, multi-pet household.
+These cats are adaptable and easy-going and can often enjoy life in a busy, multi-pet household, as long as they have been properly socialised and introduced.
 That’s not to say that they don’t have their limits, however, and if there are too many strangers around or kids who haven’t been taught how to safely interact with cats, they may seek a quiet spot to wait until the house becomes quieter.

 Health & Care